OCR-free Document Understanding Transformer: Appendix

-\paragraph{Korean Receipts (In-Service Data).} This dataset is from one of our real products that are currently deployed.
-The dataset consists of 55K Korean receipt images with corresponding ground truths in JSON format.
-The complexity of ground truth JSONs is high compared to the other two parsing tasks.
+\paragraph{Receipt (In-Service Data).} This dataset is also from one of our real products.
+The dataset consists of 40K train, 1K valid, 1K test Korean receipt images.
+The number of unique field is 81, which includes store information, payment information, price information, and so on.
+Each sample has complex structures compared to the aforementioned datasets.
+Due to industrial policies, not all samples can publicly be available.
+Some real-like high-quality samples are shown in Figure~\ref{fig:datasets} and in the supplementary material.